 (i) Truck-and-drone delivery.
-Truck delivery supported by drones has received a lot of attention in recent publications (e.g., Ulmer and Thomas [2018], Sacramento et al. [2019], Agatz et al. [2018]).A truck visits customers to make deliveries and a drone serves other customers not visited by the truck.
+Truck delivery supported by drones has received a lot of attention in recent publications (e.g., Agatz, Bouman, & Schmidt, 2018; Ulmer & Thomas, 2018; Sacramento, Pisinger, & Ropke, 2019).
+A truck visits customers to make deliveries and a drone serves other customers not visited by the truck.
 Initially the truck transports the drone.
 While the truck stops to make a delivery, the drone can start with a parcel, serve one customer and meet the truck again at a later customer on the truck route.
 This can be repeated several times.
-Since every drone delivery starts at a customer served by the truck, the highest possible share of drone deliveries is 50% [Murray and Chu, 2015; Agatz et al., 2018; Ha et al., 2018; de Freitas and Penna, 2020].
-Even for an extended scenario with up to four drones on the truck, solved by Murray and Raj [2020], the share of truck deliveries must remain above 20%.
-The authors further note that adding drones leads to diminishing marginal improvements, since too many drones cause long take-off and landing queues at the truck.
-A key difference between drone concepts and the robot concept considered is therefore the lower number of autonomous vehicles (drones), and their return to the truck instead of dedicated depots.
+Since every drone delivery starts at a customer served by the truck, the highest possible share of drone deliveries is 50% (Agatz et al., 2018; de Freitas & Penna, 2020; Ha, Deville, Pham, & Hà, 2018; Murray & Chu, 2015).
+Even for an extended scenario with up to four drones on the truck, solved by Murray & Raj (2020) and Moshref-Javadi, Hemmati, & Winkenbach (2020), the share of truck deliveries must remain above 20%.
+Murray & Raj (2020) further note that adding drones leads to diminishing marginal improvements, since too many drones cause long take-off and landing queues at the truck.
+The major differences between drone concepts and the robot concept considered are therefore the lower number of autonomous vehicles (drones), and their return to the truck instead of dedicated depots.
 The MTR concept has a higher potential to reduce truck mileage as a truck can launch multiple robots at each stop.
-Furthermore, the truck picks up further robots during the tour from robot depots, whereas the pertinent applications in truck-and-drone routing rely on a given number of drones on the truck.
-A further difference is that the truck stops in the MTR concept are optional stops at depots, drop-off points, and further customer locations.
+Furthermore, the truck picks up additional robots during the tour from robot depots, whereas the pertinent applications in truck-and-drone routing rely on a given number of drones on the truck.
+A further difference is that there are many optional truck stops in the MTR concept (i.e., robot depots and drop-off points), whereas on truck-and-drone tours, only customers are visited.
 Routing approaches for truck-and-drone are as such not directly applicable to MTR since they rely on the fact that many customers need to be visited by truck and the truck does not have other (optional) locations to visit.
-Pertinent heuristics improve the solution of the traveling salesman problem (TSP) by reassigning customers to the drone [Murray and Chu, 2015; Agatz et al., 2018; Ha et al., 2018; de Freitas and Penna, 2020; Kitjacharoenchai et al., 2019; Sacramento et al., 2019; Murray and Raj, 2020].
-A detailed analysis of the differences between truck-and-drone and TnR is performed by Ostermeier et al. [2021].
+Pertinent heuristics improve the solution of the traveling salesman problem (TSP) by reassigning customers to the drone (Agatz et al., 2018; de Freitas & Penna, 2020; Ha et al., 2018; Kitjacharoenchai et al., 2019; Murray & Chu, 2015; Murray & Raj, 2020; Sacramento et al., 2019).
+A detailed analysis of the differences between truck-and-drone and TnR is performed by Ostermeier et al. (2021).
 Alongside these differences, practical advantages of robots are their high safety level, robustness in any weather conditions and fewer regulatory obstacles due to slow driving instead of flying.
-These strengths could soon enable the large-scale practical application of delivery robots in cities [Baum et al., 2019].
+These strengths could soon enable the large-scale practical application of delivery robots in cities (Baum et al., 2019).
+Lemardelé, Estrada, Pagès, & Bachofner (2021) compare truck-and-drone with delivery robots combined with consolidation centers by applying continuous approximation.
+They conclude that delivery robots are economically more attractive in dense urban areas and generally create less externalities than drones.
 In summary, delivery robots and drones are used in different setups (based on their strengths) and problem specifics.
-We refer to Otto et al. [2018] and Macrina et al. [2020] for a detailed overview of the truck-and-drone concept and its challenges.
+We refer to Otto, Agatz, Campbell, Golden, & Pesch (2018), Macrina, Di Puglia Pugliese, Guerriero, & Laporte (2020) and Li, Chen, Wang, & Bai (2021) for a detailed overview of the truck-and-drone concept and its challenges.